-Using TELNET is effective way, when you change the IP address.
-But a valid IP address must already be programmed into the print server.
+TELNET is an effective method to change the machine's IP address.
+But a valid IP address must already be programmed into print server.

 Type TELNET ipaddress at the command prompt of the system prompt, where ipaddress is the IP address of the print server.
-When you are connected, push the Return or Enter key to get the "#" prompt, enter the password ""access"" (the password will not appear on the screen).
+When you are connected, push the Return or Enter key to get the "#" prompt.